dm03514/blog/project-management/temporal-graphs-and-constructing-your-own-reality/README.md

   <img src="static/inexperienced_leaders.png">
 </p>

 Communicating a vision (end state) and a path for making it a reality is one of the *most* important things in leadership.
 Inexperienced leaders are often unable or unwilling to do this.
 A vision is a bold bet and requires confidence, research and commitment.
+It's also often easier to incrementally improve the current state and label that as "Success" than painting a vision of the future and how to get there.

+Another Leadership anti-pattern is communicating an end state without the intermediary states.
+Remember from the first step of the mini van.
+Having a vision without the concrete steps means its just a hopeful vision.
+One thing to keep in mind is that a leader will most likely not be filling in all the intermediary states, they orchestrate the reality not perform and define every single piece of work.

 ## Why?

-Project management is hard
-Project architecture  is hard
-Decision making is hard
+Temporal Graphs are significant because making decisions, prioritizing and executing is hard!
 Many times instead of moving towards and end state we’re just trying to incrementally improve the current one.
 There are surprisingly few heuristics or strategies about decision making in terms of roadmaps, priorities or execution.

-Movers see an end goal and can motivate others to fill in the middle states Project management is very interested in the middle states.

-Visionary executives ("Movers as ray dalio refers to them") are able to do reason about the long term as well as the short term.
+Shapers see an end goal and can motivate others to fill in the middle states.
+Project management is very interested in the middle states.
+Visionary leaders (["Shapers"](http://www.richardhughesjones.com/visionary-leadership/) as Ray Dalio refers to them) are able to do reason about the long term as well as the short term and execute on any level of temporal graphs.

 Project management is interested in the end state and specifics of all in between states.
 Independent contributors are interested in Executable strategies.
-Project success requires understanding the logical vision, which layer of abstraction you as a contributor are oppor
+Project success requires understanding the logical vision, and understanding how each layer contributes to the overall success of the vision.
+I believe that understanding reality, and projects as a series of events that form a graph can help give a foundation for project success.

 ## Conclusion